torvalds/linux/Documentation/admin-guide/workload-tracing.rst

 it receives.
 System calls are the fundamental interface between an application and the operating system kernel.
 They enable a program to request services from the kernel.
-For instance, the open() system call in Linux is used to provide access to a file in the file system. strace enables us to track all the system calls made by an application.
+For instance, the open() system call in GNU/Linux is used to provide access to a file in the file system. strace enables us to track all the system calls made by an application.
 It lists all the system calls made by a process and their resulting output.